graphops/launchpad-namespaces/README.md

 - path: git::https://github.com/graphops/launchpad-namespaces.git@storage/helmfile.yaml?ref=storage-latest/canary
 ```

-We would recommend that you either follow the latest main releases, or pin to a specific version and use some other means to keep your `helmfile.yaml` updated regularly.
+We would recommend that you either follow the latest stable releases, or pin to a specific version and use some other means to keep your `helmfile.yaml` updated regularly.
 One way to go about that would be to keep it in a git repository on some supported platform, and use a dependency updating bot (like Renovate) to update it or open PRs for achieving that.

 ## Namespaces